 The trail descends into the wide, shallow valley where the Lower Pierce Ranch used to be located.
 There are some great views of Tomales Bay as the trail descends.
 There’s also a pond where elk tend to congregate; since the pond is close to the trail, this is often the best place to see the elk.
 No sign of the ranch itself remains except for a line of Monterey cypresses that stand out in the otherwise treeless terrain.

-The trail is unmaintained after Pierce Point Ranch, but at first it doesn't look any different as it climbs out of the valley.
-However, the trail gets more difficult after it passes a small metal sign with an arrow that says "Tomales Point".
-The trail becomes very sandy for a while, then so heavily overgrown that it almost disappears under dense brush.
-Fortunately there's almost no poison oak, and in spring, this area is a riot of wildflowers.
+The trail is unmaintained after Pierce Point Ranch, but at first, as it climbs out of the valley, it doesn’t look any different.
+However, the trail gets more difficult after it passes a small metal sign with an arrow that says “Tomales Point”.
+The trail becomes very sandy for a while, then becomes narrower and rather overgrown with dense brush.
+Fortunately there’s almost no poison oak, and in spring, this area is a riot of wildflowers.

 The brush clears up for the final descent to the point.
 With its surf-pounded rocky outcroppings, some interesting wave patterns as the swell passes by the point, and a great view of the hills across Tomales Bay, the point by far the most scenic part of the hike.
 The clanging of a bell, which sounds like a church bell but is actually from a buoy, can clearly be heard.